Drupal - Special Role: Course listings in Drupal

 screenshot course pre-content field

-Here is the text we added as displayed on the page:
+Here is the Pre-Content text highlighted with the red box, as displayed on the page:

 screenshot course pre-content display